sainink0309/crashlens/docs/GUARD.md

 ### Supported Conditions

-All conditions within a rule are AND-ed together.
+All conditions within a rule are AND-ed together by default.
 A log entry must match ALL conditions to trigger the rule.

 | Condition | Type | Description | Example |
 |-----------|------|-------------|---------|